Contingency plan: Definition, examples & how to create

 • A timeline for emergency responders.

 If your business is particularly data-heavy, for example, ensuring the safety and cybersecurity of your information systems is critical.
-Whether a power surge damages your servers or a hacker attempts to infiltrate your network, you’ll want to have an emergency response in place.
+Whether a power surge damages your servers or a hacker attempts to infiltrate your network, you'll want an emergency response plan in place.

-A business’s contingency plan for a data breach could involve:
+A tech or SaaS business contingency plan for a data breach could involve:

 • The names and information of stakeholders to contact to discuss the impact of the data breach and the plan to protect their investment